Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_11_BANKSY/BANKSY.md

 The left image displays the non-spatial clustering output, while the right image shows BANKSY's clustering results.
 BANKSY identified two additional clusters (15 and 16), uncovering subtle cell-type distinctions missed by the non-spatial approach.
 This highlights BANKSY's strength in capturing finer details by incorporating spatial relationships between cells.

-Mature Oligodendrocyte (OD) cell data:'
+Mature Oligodendrocyte (OD) cell data:

 ![](./Assets/matureOligo.png)

-As indicated by the red and orange lines, BANKSY was able to distinguish between Subclusters 1 and 2, which the non-spatial algorithm failed to do.
-This highlights the added value of spatial context in BANKSY's approach, enabling more accurate and detailed clustering that is essential for understanding complex tissue structures.
+As indicated by the red and orange lines, BANKSY successfully distinguished between Subclusters 1 and 2, which the non-spatial algorithm failed to do.
+This distinction reflects how BANKSY's ability to incorporate spatial context provides a more accurate and detailed clustering approach.
+As a result, BANKSY provides deeper insights into the organization and interaction of cells within complex tissue structures, which is crucial for understanding functional dynamics and disease progression.

 Human Colorectal Cancer Data:

 ![](./Assets/colorectal.png)

-The red arrows represent the cycling epithelial cell cluster detected only by BANKSY’s clustering.
-These are epithelial cells that are actively undergoing the cell cycle, and are thus of high interest in cancer studies.
+The red arrows highlight the cycling epithelial cell cluster, which was detected exclusively by BANKSY’s clustering.
+These cells are actively undergoing the cell cycle, making them of significant interest in cancer research, where cell replication plays a key role in tumor growth and progression.
+BANKSY's ability to identify such dynamic cellular processes offers valuable insights into cancer biology and potential therapeutic targets.

 ## **Applications to Personalized Medicine**

-BANKSY is highly effective at mapping the various cell types within a tumor, including immune cells, stromal cells, and cancer cells.
-It also excels at identifying tissue domains associated with tumor progression.
-This has numerous applications, such as enhancing our understanding of tumor heterogeneity by revealing the diverse cellular compositions within a single tumor.
-This is crucial for advancing personalized medicine within oncology.
+BANKSY is highly effective at mapping various cell types within a tumor, including immune cells, stromal cells, and cancer cells, while also identifying tissue domains linked to tumor progression.
+This capability has numerous applications, such as enhancing our understanding of tumor heterogeneity by revealing the diverse cellular compositions within a single tumor.
+Such insights are crucial for advancing personalized medicine in oncology, as they allow for more precise targeting of therapies based on the unique tumor microenvironment.

-Through BANKSY, we can also better understand the cellular responses to different drugs, paving the way for more effective treatments.
-Similarly, by analyzing cellular reactions to diseases, BANKSY helps identify potential biomarkers.
-Its speed and precision also enable more accurate tissue testing, supporting the creation of personalized medicines tailored to individual patients.
+Through BANKSY, we can also gain a deeper understanding of how cells respond to different drugs, facilitating the development of more effective treatments.
+By analyzing cellular reactions to diseases, BANKSY aids in identifying potential biomarkers for diagnostics and therapeutic targets.
+Furthermore, its speed and precision enable more accurate tissue testing, allowing for the development of personalized medicines tailored to individual patients' specific needs, ultimately improving treatment outcomes.

 ## **References**